UK-MAC/TeaLeaf3D_ref/README.md

 `tl_use_ppcg`

-This keyword selects the Conjugate Gradient method to solve the linear system.
+This keyword selects the Polynomially preconditioned Conjugate Gradient method to solve the linear system.

 `tl_use_chebyshev`